thesofproject/sof-docs/getting_started/build-guide/build-from-scratch.rst

 Build the xtensa cross compiler with crosstool-ng for Intel |BYT|,
 |CHT|, |HSW|, |BDW|, |APL|, and |CNL| platforms.

-Clone both repos and checkout the sof-gcc8.1 branch.
+Clone both repos and check out the sof-gcc8.1 branch.

 .. code-block:: bash